 Secondly, certain types of gut bacteria are involved in functions related to the body's immune system.
 Researchers from Harvard Medical School have found evidence that certain bacteria aid in T-cell production, and correcting mineral and nutrient deficiencies.

-Your digestive tract contains 70% of your body’s immune system and is the largest source of toxins in the body due to its exposure to the food we eat and the air we breathe.
-Therefore to help support your immunity, it’s important to look after your digestive health, and one of the best ways to do that is to keep it balanced.
+Your digestive tract contains 70% of your body's immune cells and is a large source of toxins in the body due to its exposure to the food we eat and the fluid we drink.
+Therefore to help support your immunity, it's important to look after your digestive health, and one of the best ways to do that is to keep it balanced.